george24601/notes/mgmt/build_team.md

-### Building relationship

-1. Authority care most what you can contribute in the future
+Authority care most what you can contribute in the future

-2. To affect opinions of people, not only the person himself, but also whoever that can directly affect the said person too.
+To affect opinions of people, not only the person himself, but also whoever that can directly affect the said person too.
 Build common interest between the people around the authority

-4. Easier to build new relationship than saving old relationship
+Easier to build new relationship than saving old relationship

-5. Can be a leader or follower regardless of current status and self-esteem
+Can be a leader or follower regardless of current status and self-esteem

 a critical feature of effective complex organisations is that they make people do all the jobs.

-I was shocked to discover that it was not considered standard to have the overall manager personally vet new hires.

 Training is the highest leverage activity a manager can do to increase the output of an organization.
 Don’t leave training to outsiders, do it yourself.